 We highly recommend whitelisting the following to ensure the NarcBoxes are sending requests to the server and back again, even if your network does not have any firewalls set up.
 Please whitelist and allow all traffic to and from http://www.narcbox.com//* (port 80) AND https://narcbox.com//* (port 443).

 We have also found it very beneficial to whitelist the Mac Address of each device too.
 This ensures your network connection will allow the device to connect every time it needs to.
 You can find the Mac Address: On the NarcBox - go into Settings (gear icon, top right), Wifi, Advanced.
 On the HQ - go into Settings, WiFi Settings, on the right side.

 What kind of WiFi connections can I connect to?

 You can connect to any WiFi that runs with 2.4GHz bandwidth, that doesn't require a 3rd party login or the need of a browser to enter credentials or accepts terms.
 Most WiFi routers will work as long as the 2.4GHz bandwidth is on and most hotspots work great as long as the firewall settings above are completed if required.
 Our NarcBoxes are not compatible with 5Ghz bandwidth connections.

 Can I connect the NarcBox to multiple WiFi's?

 Yes, you can connect to multiple WiFi's.
-To connect to WiFi select the Settings (gear icon) - > WiFi -> Scan for Networks -> Select WiFi network you wish to use -> Enter password (if needed) - > Join.
+To connect to WiFi select the Settings (gear icon) - > WiFi -> Scan for Networks -> Select WiFi network you wish to use -> Enter password (if needed) - > Connect.
 The box will keep all WiFi Connections that were entered until they are manually deleted from the Saved Network list.
 The NarcBox will connect to the strongest WiFi in range.

 What protocol does the NarcBox use?